 Using cookie consent banners for GDPR compliance

-Littledata automatically integrates with many common cookie consent apps to respect customer privacy and comply with data regulations such the ePrivacy Directive (which is often considered part of GDPR).
+Littledata automatically integrates with many common cookie banners and cookie consent apps to respect customer privacy and comply with regulations such the ePrivacy Directive (GDPR).

-Littledata integrates with the top cookie banner apps, including apps using Shopify's Customer Privacy API.
+Littledata uses Shopify's Customer Privacy API to control tracking based on customer consent.
 The required setup depends on which customer privacy solution your store is using:

 1. Shopify's Customer Privacy Banner app